Tr0f1k/casino_test_back/README.md

 This backend application was deployed on 'Vercel' cloud service and is accessible via this link: https://casino-test-back.vercel.app/ , so there is no need to set up anything to work with this application.
 The 'Vercel' deployment config is located in 'vercel.json' file

+## Description

+This application holds all needed endpoints for solving this assignment.
+As required, exceptions were used.

 ## Endpoints

 There are three endpoints in this app: